 - Remove the plastic protector and attach the wheels

 - Secure the wheels and adjust the calipers

-- YOU MADE IT!
-Inflate the tires, find the right saddle height and handlebar Check EVERY bolt and nut in your newly attached bikes!
+- Finally, inflate the tires and find the right saddle height and handlebar position.
+Check every bolt and nut on your newly assembled bikes!

-There are also ready-ride series for those, who don’t want to assemble their bikes after purchase.
-What does it mean?
-Basically, you just need to attach the seat, front wheel and pedals– a 2 min job!
+There are also ready-ride series for those who don’t want to assemble their bikes after purchase.
+With these models, you just need to attach the seat, the front wheel, and the pedals, a two-minute job.

 Diamondback Bike Sizes

 The company makes different sizes for all of its models.
 Typically, they have between three and five frame sizes.
 By choosing the frame that matches your height and adjusting the stem and saddle, you should find a suitable position.

 One disadvantage of buying a bike online is that you can’t try it first.
 However, since the trend is on the rise, there are many valuable size charts on every product webpage.
 I have also written about it in my detailed bike size chart guide.
 All you need to know is your height (and ideally inseam length, too) to choose the right size.